2025 Exoplanet Archive News

 Thank You, Radial Velocity!

-This week's release was made possibe by the radial velocity technique: multiple TOIs were confirmed with radial velocity follow-up.
+This week's release was made possible by the radial velocity technique: multiple TOIs were confirmed with radial velocity follow-up.
 One noteworthy planet from that batch is TOI-2537 b because it partially orbits in its star's habitable zone.
 Also, Jovian GJ 2126 b—which has a very eccentric orbit around an M0 star—is an RV-only discovery.

 Learn more about the TOI confirmations in Tala Pinto et al. and Heidari et al.; details on GJ 2126 b are described in a separate paper.